TroyLaPolice/Gene-Duplication-Origin-in-a-Non-Model-Organism/Methods.md

     Find and replace ->  "scaffold" replace with nothing Find and replace ->  "_pilon_pilon" replace with nothing

-    #This leaves behind only the numbers which I can work with
+    #This leaves behind only the numbers which I can work with in R

+Use R to determine statistics about the dataset

+    See the script:   initial_R_dataAnalysisAndFigures.R